SCCapstone/WorkHuntr/README.md

 WorkHuntr is currently deployed to www.workhuntr.com

 # Testing
 Unit testing such as the one for testing listing database functionality uses Django’s built in unittest module.
-There are currently 11 tests for Workhuntr's databases.
-The UI tests utilize selenium and ChromeDriver to automate tests for login page functionality.
+There are currently 11 tests for WorkHuntr's databases.
+The UI tests utilize selenium and ChromeDriver to automate tests for WorkHuntr's primary functions.
 Including the "test" for creating the test user, there are currently 5 UI Tests.

 ## Testing Technology